alvmoralesm/bsale-backend/README.md

 ## Prerequisites <a name = "prerequisites"></a>

-The only requirement is that you need to have installed <a href="https://nodejs.org/en/">Node.js</a> in your local machine.
+You'll need to have installed <a href="https://nodejs.org/en/">Node.js</a> in your local machine.
+You''ll also need the database credentials from BSale.

 ## Final steps <a name = "final-steps"></a>